deanhiller/webpieces/README.md

 Codecov.io / jacoco has two bugs, one related to aggregation reporting (so we are actually higher than this number) [![codecov](https://codecov.io/gh/deanhiller/webpieces/branch/master/graph/badge.svg)](https://codecov.io/gh/deanhiller/webpieces)

-WARNING: Because I was running in Twitter DC, the build files build on jdk8 (old, ick) and I need to slightly modify the gradle build files to deal with the major jdk9 component change still.
-That is coming soon.

 The BELOW 23 minute video barely scratches the surface but demonstrates
 * Download zip and create first project
 * run test suite